 At the Registration counter, an Express Lane has been set up for attendees with accessibility needs and exhibitors.
 Feel free to proceed to this line for shorter wait times, or let a volunteer know if you need additional help.

 If you require an aide or personal assistant to help you navigate the Annual Meeting and MuseumExpo, we will register your aide as a complimentary guest.
 Email firstname.lastname@example.org to add an aide to your registration.

 Sign Language Interpreters

-ADA-designated hotel rooms will be set aside for individuals requesting them in the online housing form.
+All venues and hotels used during the 2017 Annual Meeting for official conference events are accessible.
+ADA-designated hotel rooms were set aside for individuals requesting them in the online housing form.
 Additional information about each of the hotels’ specific amenities and accommodations can be found in the ‘Information’ section of the housing website.

 Accessible event transportation will be provided for official conference events with advance coordination.